andrew-zachary/andrew-zachary/README.md

 </table>

 ## :gem: Latest Posts
+- <a href="https://dev.to/andrewzach/create-a-responsive-nav-menu-with-tailwind-and-alpinejs-2ij1">Create a Responsive Nav Menu with Tailwind and Alpinejs.</a>
 - <a href="https://dev.to/andrewzach/create-a-shopping-cart-with-vuejs-and-pinia-1ooc">Create a Shopping Cart with Vuejs and Pinia.</a>
 - <a href="https://dev.to/andrewzach/creating-countdown-timer-with-vuejs-composables-m52">Creating Countdown Timer with Vuejs Composables.</a>
 - <a href="https://dev.to/andrewzach/building-a-quiz-app-with-vuejs-pinia-12d6">Building a Quiz App with Vuejs Pinia.</a>